sophiasagan/Sprint-Challenge-Applied-Javascript2/README.md

 1. What is the DOM?

+The Document Object Model represents the page as aan object allowing alterations to the content and structure.

 2. What is an event?

+An event is a how JS interacts with HTML when a user or browser manipulates a page.

 3. What is an event listener?

+An event listener is a method in JS that monitors and performs certain events wehn the mouse is clicked, scrolled, page is loaded and other various events.

 4. Why would we convert a NodeList into an Array?

+So that we can manipulate the the Nodelist like an array using array methods.

 5. What is a component?

+A reusable piece of code to help keep your code DRY, easy to readand organized.

 ### Git Set up